CharlotteBeLike/HackKu2024-2nd-Thumb-Project/README.md

 Keep in mind that only the idea of the project was used. everything was designed from scratch by me during Hack KU.

 <h2> Why did I change it?</h2>
 The main issue I have with the old design is its tendon based design.
 Lots of projects creating replicas of hands and arms use tendon based systems to move limbs; after all, our bodies use tendons and we see our body as the best solution for us.
-Although tendons are a decent solution for this, there are lots of problems with it:
+Although tendons are a decent solution for this, there are lots of problems with it:<br>
-- Tension of lines
+- Tension of lines<br>
-- Open loop (when a system outputs a signal but does not receive feedback. ex: common FDM 3d printer)
+- Open loop (when a system outputs a signal but does not receive feedback. ex: common FDM 3d printer)<br>
-- Damage overtime from simple environments
+- Damage overtime from simple environments<br>
-- Inaccuracies
+- Inaccuracies<br>

 <h2> What it does</h2>
 It gives you a second thumb on your hand.
 Thumbs are the most useful part of the human body and makes us distinct from other animals, so how useful would it be to have two?